bobbysmith007/fennario-scenario/fennario-scenario.md

  * Jeremy Grimble - The dark "edgy" orphan kid in town.
 Often dresses in dark colors and has been seen to sit in dark corners, smoking, with eyes cast down.
 Works odd jobs for the local butcher.
+(Shifty, and good with knives).

  * Brandon Burger -  The town butcher, specializing in pigator mignon.
    Has access to lots of sharp objects.